We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 You should feel totally comfortable when speaking to us about your claim.
 Please be assured that we will treat your case with sensitivity, empathy and complete confidentiality, and we will answer your questions clearly and honestly without needless legal jargon.

-A dedicated member of our team will handle your case from start to finish and they will be available by phone and email whenever you have a question or need an update.
+One of our dedicated care home negligence solicitors will handle your case from start to finish and they will be available by phone and email whenever you have a question or need an update.
 That way, you will never be left in the dark about how your claim is progressing.

 We aim to resolve claims with an early settlement out-of-court wherever possible, getting you fair compensation as quickly as we can, while keeping your legal fees and stress to a minimum.
 However, if court proceedings are required, we have the expertise you need.